hyperledger/indy-hipe/text/0164-did-indy-method/README.md

 ## Motivation

-The Indy DID Method aligns Indy with the DID Core specification by formalizing the transformation of an Indy ledger object into a W3C DID Core Spec-compliant DID DOcument.
+The Indy DID Method aligns Indy with the DID Core specification by formalizing the transformation of an Indy ledger object into a W3C DID Core Spec-compliant DID Document.
 Previous to the definition of the Indy DID Method specification, DID Documents from Indy NYMs were constructed following convention only.
 This convention used NYM and ATTRIB transactions to construct rudimentary DID Documents.

 In addition, the Indy DID Method implements a network-specific identifier, creating a "network of networks" capability where an Indy DID can be uniquely resolved to a specific DID Document stored on a specific Indy network using a common resolver software component.
 This enables useful properties including decentralization, scalability, fit for purpose, and governance.

-The changes in this proposal marks the beginning of efforts to allow a holder/prover to receive credentials from issuers from different Indy networks and be able to construct a single AnonCreds verifiable presentation that uses all of those credentials.
+The changes in this proposal mark the beginning of efforts to allow a holder/prover to receive credentials from issuers from different Indy networks and be able to construct a single AnonCreds verifiable presentation that uses all of those credentials.
 The proposed changes also allow an issuer to publish a DID Doc on an Indy ledger containing a BLS Key so that they can issue W3C Standard Verifiable JSON-LD Credentials using BBS+ Signatures.

 Backwards compatibility within Indy Networks and with Indy Network clients is a requirement for the changes proposed.